TylerCode/IndexWatcher/README.md

 - Close Twilio, you're good.
 The credits should last you a while so no worries.

-### Info on Twitter Dev Account
-I'm not going to make the instructions at this time for Twitter.
-It's a bit of a PITA but just know that none of the questions are trick questions and we ONLY WANT TO READ tweets so just be honest and you'll be fine.
-If you want to skip twitter you can by setting the "checkValveTwitter" setting to "0" instead of "1"

 ### Installing the thing (Windows)
 Depending on how setup you are already and how techsavvy you are, this might be a pita.
 I will look into making it easier for sure especially if this round of preorders gets sold out instantly again.